 6.6.1 The cabinet is equipped with a manual drain air filter.
 Drain the filter at least once a day, and more often if water is present.
 Moist air inhibits the flow of media.
-If moisture continues to be present, a dryer or after cooler may be required.
+If moisture continues to be a problem, a dryer or after cooler may be required in the air supply line.